google/xsecurelock/README.md

 *   `XSECURELOCK_DIM_COLOR`: X11 color to fade the screen to.
 *   `XSECURELOCK_DIM_FPS`: Target framerate to attain during the dimming effect of `dimmer`.
 Ideally matches the display refresh rate.
+*   `XSECURELOCK_DIM_MAX_FILL_SIZE`: Maximum size (in width or height) to fill at once using an XFillRectangle call.
+Low values may cause performance loss or noticeable tearing during dimming; high values may cause crashes or hangs with some graphics drivers or a temporarily unresponsive X server.
 *   `XSECURELOCK_DIM_OVERRIDE_COMPOSITOR_DETECTION`: When set to 1, always try
     to use transparency for dimming; when set to 0, always use a dither pattern.
 Default is to autodetect whether transparency will likely work.